raakesh-m/Cryptoflux/README.md

 bun dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Once the server is running, open your browser and navigate to [http://localhost:3000](http://localhost:3000) to see the application in action.

-You can start editing the page by modifying `app/page.tsx`.
-The page auto-updates as you edit the file.

-This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.
+## 🌟 Features

+- **Responsive Design**: The application is designed to be fully responsive, providing a seamless experience across devices.
+- **User Authentication**: Secure user login and session management using NextAuth.
+- **Cryptocurrency Tracking**: View and manage your cryptocurrency portfolio with real-time data fetched from the CoinGecko API.
+- **Data Visualization**: Interactive charts created with Recharts to visualize price trends and market data.

-## Learn More
+## 📚 Learn More

-To learn more about Next.js, take a look at the following resources:
+To learn more about the technologies used in this project, check out the following resources:

-- [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.
+- [Next.js Documentation](https://nextjs.org/docs) - Comprehensive guide to Next.js features and API.
+- [CoinGecko API Documentation](https://www.coingecko.com/en/api) - Learn how to use the CoinGecko API for cryptocurrency data.
-- [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.
+- [NextAuth Documentation](https://next-auth.js.org/getting-started/introduction) - Guide to implementing authentication in Next.js applications.

-You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js) - your feedback and contributions are welcome!

-## Deploy on Vercel

-The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

-Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.
+- [Recharts Documentation](https://recharts.org/en-US/) - Documentation for creating charts with Recharts.
+- [Tailwind CSS Documentation](https://tailwindcss.com/docs) - Learn how to use Tailwind CSS for styling.

+Thank you for checking out CryptoFlux!
+We hope you enjoy building and using this application. 🌟